-With medical bills getting more and more expensive, it seems that people will fight more about whether or not medical bills are reasonable and necessary.
-In Illinois, for a party to introduced bills into evidence, they are required to prove that the bills are reasonable, necessary, and related.
-Usually, by the end of the case the defense has agreed to stipulate to allow the medical bills into evidence.
-Plaintiffs often use requests to admit in an attempt to get the defense to agree to allow the bills into evidence.
-Typically, the defense will refuse to admit the pills are reasonable Read more…
+With medical bills getting more expensive, people are fighting more about whether or not medical bills are reasonable and necessary.
+Read about a 2019 case that led to questions about medical experts’ use of databases as collateral sources.
+Medical Bills & Illinois Law In Illinois, for a party to introduce bills into evidence, they are required to prove that the bills are reasonable, necessary, and related.
+Usually by the end of the case, the defense agrees to stipulate to allow the medical bills into evidence.
+Plaintiffs often use requests to admit to attempt to get the defense to agree to Read more…

 Category: Evidence